RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/1-Tasks/creating-editing-and-deleting-tasks.md

 # Creating, Editing and Deleting Tasks

-## Creating a Task from the Tasks List or Task Board:
+## Creating a Task from the Tasks List or Task Board
 1. On the sidebar select Tasks > Task Portal
 2. Select the “Task Board” or “Task List” tab
 ![Alt text](1702439870662.png)